Finished the helmet for the most part today. If you have forgotten what got

 the

-I was following, but I think I gained little from it.
+tutorial I was following, but I think I gained little from it.
 Structurally

 the helmet shell seemed rigid enough for use, and after applying the resin, it